mariehmai/form-api/README.md

 The prototyping of a form could follow different designs.
 I went with OO mainly as I saw some use case of inheritance, encapsulation, a good way to structure the form and field objects, and to hold some state.

-After designing a few specific typed field, plain text, email text, some common properties started to be recurring and an abstraction could be extracted: the `Field` abstract class, which aim wouldn't be to be instantiated, instead the typed field would inherit from it.
-Having is abstract also allows to have some common logic extracted to it (see [validation](#form-and-field-validation)).
+After designing a few specific typed field, plain text, email text, some properties started to be recurring and an abstraction could be extracted: the `Field` abstract class and the typed fields would inherit from it.
+Having it abstract allows to have some common properties and also logic extracted to it (see [validation](#form-and-field-validation)).

 ### Fields ordering within the form